 Proposal Deadline: Wednesday, September 28, 2022

 CCCC Summer Conferences are intended to foster and support the developing and sharing of innovative activities related to literacy learning.
-We invite proposals to host one of these conferences between May and August 2022.
-Up to two summer conference proposals will be funded for 2022.
-This may include proposals for virtual conferences or for conferences that include a virtual participation option to accompany an in-person meeting.
+We invite proposals to host one of these conferences between May and August 2023.
+Up to two summer conference proposals will be funded for 2023.
+We encourage proposals for virtual conferences or for conferences that include a virtual participation option to accompany an in-person meeting.